n3s-online/lambda-discord-webhook/README.md

    - Use this whenever you want to test your lambda code without deploying.
 Make sure to build first
 5. Run `cdk deploy` to deploy!
    - You'll want to re-run this any time you want to deploy new code to the lambda, or you set a new schedule
+   - If you encounter a timeout issue, try modifying the timeout in `lib/typescript-lambda-stack.ts`

 ## Architecture
 This package utilizies [AWS CDK](https://aws.amazon.com/cdk/), a tool which is used to set up AWS Infrastucture using code.